-The dwelling unit or sleeping unit has a communicating opening to an attached, enclosed garage.
-A direct carbon monoxide source is located in the dwelling unit or sleeping unit outside of bedrooms or sleeping rooms.

-[F]915.2.4.2 Forced-indirect carbon monoxide sources.
-Bedrooms or sleeping rooms in dwelling units or sleeping units that are exposed to a forced-indirect carbon monoxide source shall be provided with carbon monoxide detection in accordance with Section 915.2.4.1 or Section 915.2.3.

-[F]915.3 Location of detection devices.
-Carbon monoxide detection devices shall be installed in accordance with manufacturer's instructions in a location that avoids dead air spaces, turbulent air spaces, fresh air returns, open windows, and obstructions that would inhibit accumulation of carbon monoxide at the detection location.
-Carbon monoxide detection in air ducts or plenums shall not be permitted as an alternative to required detection location. locations.
+- 1. The dwelling unit or sleeping unit has a communicating opening to an attached, enclosed garage. - 2.
+A direct carbon monoxide source is located in the dwelling unit or sleeping unit outside of bedrooms or sleeping rooms. - [F]915.2.4.2 Forced-indirect carbon monoxide sources.
+Bedrooms or sleeping rooms in dwelling units or sleeping units that are exposed to a forced-indirect carbon monoxide source shall be provided with carbon monoxide detection in accordance with Section 915.2.4.1 or Section 915.2.3. - With manufacturer's instructions in a location that avoids dead air spaces, turbulent air spaces, fresh air returns, open windows, and obstructions that would inhibit accumulation of carbon monoxide at the detection location.

-[F]915.4 Permissible detection devices.
-Carbon monoxide detection shall be provided by a carbon monoxide detection system complying with Section 915.4.2 unless carbon monoxide alarms are permitted by Sections 915.4.1.

-[F]915.4.1 Carbon monoxide alarms.
-Carbon monoxide alarms complying with Sections 915.4.1.1 through 915.4.1.3 shall be permitted in lieu of a carbon monoxide detection system in both of the following:

-1. Dwelling units and sleeping units.

-2. Locations other than dwelling units or sleeping units, where approved, provided that the manufacturer's instructions do not prohibit installation in locations other than dwelling units or sleeping units and that the alarm signal for any carbon monoxide alarm installed in a normally unoccupied location is annunciated by an audible and visual signal in an approved location.
+Carbon monoxide detection in air ducts or plenums shall not be permitted as an alternative to required detection locations. - [F]915.4 Permissible detection devices.
+Carbon monoxide detection shall be provided by a carbon monoxide detection system complying with Section 915.4.2 unless carbon monoxide alarms are permitted by Sections 915.4.1. - [F]915.4.1 Carbon monoxide alarms.
+Carbon monoxide alarms complying with Sections 915.4.1.1 through 915.4.1.3 shall be permitted in lieu of a carbon monoxide detection system in both of the following: - 1.
+Dwelling units and sleeping units. - 2.
+Locations other than dwelling units or sleeping units, where approved, provided that the manufacturer's instructions do not prohibit installation in locations other than dwelling units or sleeping units and that the alarm signal for any carbon monoxide alarm installed in a normally unoccupied location is annunciated by an audible and visual signal in an approved location.